Top 10 Non-Legendary Green Creatures in Magic: The Gathering

 - Hexproof (cannot be targeted by opponents for effects)

 Combining battle strength with useful abilities (not to mention amusing flavor text), Carnage Tyrant easily rends through most foes.
+Plus, thanks to the Ixalan set, dinosaur-type creatures have received many new support options.

 9. Birds of Paradise